-This means that there’s no shame in skipping a hike to enjoy watching some television - or bailing on a museum to stream a good flick.
+This means there’s no shame in skipping a hike to enjoy watching some television - or bailing on a museum to stream a good flick.

 There will be bad weather days, or days you’re not feeling well, or days you’re just overwhelmed exploring yet another epic location (yes, it happens) when you'd rather just Netflix and chill at home.

-On the road - many of the old ways of staying entertained just don't work like you might be used to.
+While traveling, many of the old ways of staying entertained just don't work like you might be used to.

-And the fear is justified - nothing consumes data quicker than streaming video!
+The overage fear is justified - nothing consumes data quicker than streaming video!

-The data demands are skyrocketing ever higher as networks get faster, allowing streaming services to offer HD video and even ultra-HD video that delivers glorious pictures - but requires astronomical amounts of data to do it.
+Data demands are skyrocketing ever higher as networks get faster, allowing streaming services to offer HD video and even ultra-HD video that delivers glorious pictures - but requires astronomical amounts of data to do it.

 If you have a fast and unlimited residential data plan, like cable or fiber internet, then these data demands are no big deal.

 But for those of us managing mobile connections with confusingly limited "unlimited" plans and constantly variable speeds, we quickly start running into problems if we’re not willing to adjust our expectations and viewing habits.